anfelipecb/migr_deport_interactive/README.md

 ```
 ### **Note**

-This project was developed with AI assistance for implementation guidance, code optimization in the orchestration pipeline, debugging, and technical explanations of key components including MapLibre GL canvas rendering, Sankey diagram visualization, JavaScript DOM manipulation, and HTML editing.
+This project was developed with AI assistance for implementation guidance, code optimization in the orchestration pipeline, debugging, and conceptualization of key components, including MapLibre GL canvas rendering, Sankey diagram visualization, JavaScript DOM manipulation, and HTML editing.